-Not many shoppers at Orchard Road may head down all the way to basement 2 of Orchard Gateway, but you may be surprised to find some dining options there.
+Not many shoppers at Orchard Road will head down all the way to basement 2 of Orchard Gateway, but you may be surprised to find some dining options there.

-Signs A Taste Of Vietnam Pho which was previously located at Midpoint Orchard, has moved over with a bigger space, decorated in typical colourful decor.
+Signs A Taste Of Vietnam Pho which was previously located at Midpoint Orchard, has moved over due to the bigger space, and the interior is decorated in typical colourful decor.

 Thus, the interesting shop name of “Signs A Taste Of Vietnam Pho”.

-Anthony would typically be in shades to welcome customers (remember your Safe-Entry), and pass them the menu and chit-sheet for ordering.
+Anthony would typically be in shades to welcome customers, and pass them the menu and chit-sheet for ordering.

 For people who have not seen him before, his non-verbal may be described as “enthusiastic”.